redgraffix/NavigationLights/README.md

 <div class=".section"> some more content </div>
 <div class=".section"> some other content </div>
 ```
-Feel free to style elements however you see fit, just be sure the ``` .section ``` is fills up most of the screen otherwise plugin will not work properly.
+Elements may be styled however you see fit, just be sure the ``` .section ``` is fills up most of the screen otherwise plugin will not work properly.